-Many companies make the mistake of designing a website and then driving traffic to a page without adapting the page to achieve established objectives.
-In other words, the page should be designed to accomplish a very specific goal.
-In some cases, you may not even want the navigation to appear.
+Many companies make the mistake of designing a website and then driving traffic to a page without adapting the page (or making a new page) to achieve established objectives.
+In other words, the page should be shaped to accomplish a very specific goal.
+Often, you may not even want the navigation to appear.

 Some executives I’ve spoken with seem concerned that they will pay for clicks and connect with searchers through the page only to have many of the new visitors abandon the page and move on.
 It seems like a waste of money to them.
 The truth is, if you get 100 visitors to a page, and 10 of them do something, that’s pretty successful.
-What’s your website marketing strategy?

 To summarize, a landing page is the page someone reaches when they search on Google or they’re directed to a specific page from another website or email campaign.
 In many cases, marketers create custom landing pages – often without the navigation – to win over visitor who is invited to take a specific action on that page without exploring the rest of the website.

 HubSpot has some great examples of landing pages in its article, 19 of the Best Landing Page Design Examples You Need to See in 2020.